School Development Plan Priorities

-Priority 1: Diminish the attainment and progress difference of our most vulnerable children
+Priority 1: Accelerate the progress of our most vulnerable children

 When analysing our 2017 data, it was evident that our vulnerable children (SEN, Pupil Premium, Free School Meal children etc.) currently do not make as much progress as other children in the school.
 Miss King has been established as our 'Vulnerable Children Champion' with a large focus being placed on recognising their needs as well as their next steps; keeping a working record of their termly progress.

 Led by: Michelle King (Deputy Headteacher)